julien-sobczak/the-notewriter/website/src/content/docs/developers/principles.md

 title: Principles
 ---

 _The NoteWriter_ is a side project.
-Decisions are important when time is limited.
+Constraints are important when time is limited.
 Here are a few self-imposed constraints:

 ## Minimal Dependencies

 All dependencies have a cost.
-The dependency needs to be updated, and eventually replaced when obsolete.
+A dependency needs to be updated, and eventually replaced when obsolete.

 > The dependencies between components in a design should be in the direction of stability of the components.
 A package should only depend upon packages that are more stable than it is.
 >